axelgorris/Mundo-ONG/README.md

 CampusMVP Xamarin online course has been my first approach to Mobile development and Xamarin in particular.

-"Mundo ONG" (NGO World) provides a way for people to access information about NGOs (contact info, website, social media) and its announcements (news, statements, events, campaigns).
+Mundo ONG (NGO World) provides a way for people to access information about NGOs (contact info, website, social media) and its announcements (news, statements, events, campaigns).
 NGO responsibles may ask for a user account in order to manage all the information and announcements about their organization.
 Only registered users are able to create and edit content.
 Anonymous users can read all the information supplied by the NGO responsibles.